 Understanding Separation Anxiety

 Contact Us

-Separation anxiety occurs when distress arises around separation from a primary caregiver or attachment figure.
-While some level of separation anxiety is developmentally appropriate, particularly in young children, it can become challenging when the distress is intense, prolonged, or interferes with daily life.
+Separation anxiety is one of the most common anxiety presentations in childhood [1].
+While some level of distress around separation is developmentally normal, particularly in young children, it becomes a concern when the distress is intense, prolonged, or getting in the way of daily life.

+Understanding Separation Anxiety